grimme-lab/CENSO/README.md

 # NEW: CENSO 2.0
 This is the updated version of the former CENSO 1.3 program.
-New features include the possibility to use CENSO as a package from within Python, template files, dummy functionals, json outputs, and more!
+New features include the possibility to use CENSO as a package from within Python, template files, json outputs, and more!
 For more information about the use and the capabilities of CENSO 2.0 visit the documentation [here](https://xtb-docs.readthedocs.io/en/latest/CENSO_docs/censo.html).

+## Update: CENSO 2.2
+The new update 2.2 improves upon version 2.0 by significantly upgrading the program's architecture, which is especially important for usage as a Python package.

 # Installation
 Can be installed using `pip` by running